pegesund/heysql/README.md

 ### Subclassing models

-Subclassin for example Person and write an AdminPerson in your models, will work fine.
+Subclassing for example Person and write an AdminPerson in your models, will work fine.

 The fields defined with dbFields: '...' in persons will be inherited and created as columns in AdminPerson.